mangojuicejs/mangojuice/README.md

   </div>
 )
 ```
-This block contains the form and the results block and ties them together.
+The block contains the form, the results block and ties them together.

-**`const createModel = () =>`** is making initial block's model as usual, but it also creates models for children blocks using their own `createModel` functions.
+**`const createModel = () =>`** as usual makes the initial block's model, but it also creates models for children blocks using their own `createModel` functions.

-**`config({ nest })`** helps to define what logic should be binded to what model.
-We are saying that this block have two child blocks.
+**`config({ nest })`** helps to define what logic should be associated with what model.
+In the example above we are saying that the block have two child blocks.

-**`form: nest(this.HandleSearchForm(), SearchForm.Logic),`** not only defines that `SearchForm.Logic` will be binded to `form` model field, but also set a handler command that will be executed before and after each command from `SearchForm` block (and all nested blocks if they will be).
+**`form: nest(this.HandleSearchForm(), SearchForm.Logic),`** not only defines that `SearchForm.Logic` will be associated with the `form` model's field, but also set a handler command that will be executed before and after each command from `SearchForm` block.
+The handler will be also called for every nested block.

-**`if (cmd.is(SearchForm.Logic.Search.Before))`** in handler catching `Search` command from `SearchForm` block before it is actually executed.
-There is also `SearchForm.Logic.Search.After` to handle command after execution.
-The handler returns a command of child block `SearchResults` with query string from `form` field binded to a child model `results`.
-That model binding is required because by default all commands returned by `Cmd.batch` executed in context of current model (in this case with model of `Main` block).
-But we wanted to run the command on `results` model.
+**`if (cmd.is(SearchForm.Logic.Search.Before))`** catch `Search` command from `SearchForm` block before the execution.
+There is also `SearchForm.Logic.Search.After` to handle the command after execution.

+**`SearchResults.Logic.Search(model.form.query).model(model.results)`** creates a command associated with some exact model.
+It means that the command will be executed with some exact model passed in a first argument.
+By default all commands returned by some command of `Main` block associated with `Main`'s model.
+But in the example we want to trigger a command of a child block, and `.model(model.results)` helps to do it.

-**`nest(model.form, SearchForm.View)`** is showing View of `SearchForm` for model `form`.
+**`<SearchForm.View model={model.form} />`** shows View of `SearchForm` for a model `form`.

 As you can see, to nest one block to another you have to nest all three parts of a block separately: model, logic, view.
 It is a bit overhead, but it makes nesting very flexible.
-For example you can use Logic of one block and compelely replace View of this block to something more suitable in some concrete situation.
+For example, you can use a Logic of one block and compelely replace a View of this block to something more suitable in some concrete situation.
 Or you can create a model for a child block in some specific way.

-#### Multiple counter problem (solved easily)
+### Multiple counter problem
-What if each result item should have some specific logic, like a counter?
+What if each item should have some specific logic, like a counter?
 In MJS that is not a problem:
 ```js
 // ResultsItem.js
 import { Cmd } from 'mangojuice-core';